 (b) in a way that makes retrieval of the document or record reasonably practicable.

-Penalty: a fine of $4 000.
+Penalty for this subregulation: a fine of $4 000.

 (2) For subregulation (1), the documents and records are the following —

-(a) the environment plan for the petroleum activity;
+(a) the environment plan for the activity;

 (b) revisions and proposed revisions of the environment plan (including revisions and proposed revisions of the oil spill contingency plan included in the environment plan);